 - Freezing: If you have more than you can consume before they overripen, consider peeling and freezing them in airtight containers or plastic bags.
 They can then be used for cooking later.

 Saba bananas are more than just a snack.
-Although we love them simply boiled and dipped in sugar, they're also added to stews and soups, offering a hint of sweetness and a unique texture.
+Although we love them simply boiled and dipped in sugar, they're also delicious when fried or added to stews and soups.
 Here are some of our favorites:

-- Turon (Banana Spring Rolls): A popular street food where slices of saba bananas and sugar (sometimes with jackfruit) are wrapped in lumpia wrappers and fried until crispy.
-Ube Turon is a variation made with Ube Halaya (Purple Yam Jam).
+- Turon: A popular street food where slices of saba bananas and sugar (sometimes with jackfruit) are wrapped in lumpia wrappers and fried until crispy.
+Ube Turon is a variation made with Ube Halaya.

-- Minatamis na Saba (Sweetened Bananas): Saba bananas boiled with brown sugar and water, resulting in tender and syrupy bananas.
+- Minatamis na Saba: Sweetened saba bananas boiled with brown sugar and water.

 - Banana Cue: Skewered fried saba bananas with caramelized brown sugar.

-- Halo-Halo: A shaved ice dessert with Ube Halaya (Purple Yam Jam), sweetened beans, various sweetened fruits (like jackfruit, macapuno, mangoes, or bananas), gulaman (agar-agar), and sago.
-It is topped off with pinipig (pounded young rice), ice cream (such as Ube Ice Cream or Mango Queso Ice Cream), Leche Flan, and a generous pour of evaporated milk.
+- Halo-Halo: A shaved ice dessert with Ube Halaya, sweetened beans, various fruits (like jackfruit, macapuno, mangoes, or bananas), gulaman, nata de coco, and sago.
+It is topped off with pinipig, ice cream (such as Ube or Mango Ice Cream), Leche Flan, and a generous pour of evaporated milk.

-- Pochero: A tomato-based stew with a choice of beef, pork, or chicken, accompanied by vegetables like cabbage, pechay, green beans, and potatoes.
-Saba bananas add a hint of sweetness and a unique flavor.
+- Pochero: A tomato-based stew with a choice of beef, pork, or chicken, including saba bananas and a variety of vegetables.

-- Arroz à la Cubana: A Filipino adaptation with ground beef or pork sautéed with garlic, onions, tomato paste, and potatoes.
-It is sometimes complemented by raisins, carrots, and peas.
-The dish is served with rice, a fried egg, and fried saba bananas.
+- Arroz à la Cubana: A Filipino adaptation with ground beef or pork sautéed with aromatics, tomato paste, and potatoes.
+Optional additions include raisins, carrots, and peas.
+It's typically served with rice, a fried egg, and fried saba bananas.

-- Nilagang Baka (Boiled Beef Soup): A clear broth containing beef shank, bone marrow, and various vegetables.
+- Nilagang Baka: Boiled beef soup with beef shank, bone marrow, and various vegetables.
 Saba bananas are added for an additional layer of flavor.

-- Maruya (Banana Fritters): Slices of saba bananas dipped in a batter of rice flour and sugar, then fried until golden brown and crispy.
+- Maruya: Banana fritters with saba banana slices dipped in a rice flour batter, then fried until golden brown and crispy.

-- Saba Con Yelo: A refreshing dessert made of shaved ice, sweetened saba bananas, and topped with evaporated milk.
+- Saba Con Yelo: A refreshing dessert with shaved ice, sweetened saba bananas, and evaporated milk.

 Other ingredient guides you may like